 On the outbound journey, as the velocity of the module is increased linearly, the velocity of its phantom increases only logarithmically.
 Even though the velocity of the phantom increases with that of the module, the phantom lags more and more behind the reality of the "travelling" module.
 On the return journey, however, the velocity of the phantom increases exponentially with linear increase of the velocity of the module.
 So, on the return trip, the phantom is really travelling!
 Thus there is an enormous asymmetry between the velocity of the outbound phantom and the velocity of the phantom of the returning module.

-Suppose the 3 middle modules of the 5-module spaceship each contains one of three triplets.
+Suppose the 3 middle modules of the 5-module spaceship each contains 1 of 3 triplets.
 One of the triplets is in the middle module which, throughout the whole of the 14-year experiment, goes nowhere.
 The two other triplets travel outwards in opposite directions for 7 years and then spend 7 years returning to their brother in the middle module.
 Are they all the same age when they return?
 Or has time for the travelling triplets dilated, leaving them younger than their "stationary" brother?

 While they are travelling relative to each other at a significant proportion of the speed of light, the reality of each of the triplets is outside the event horizons of his two brothers.
 Each is, in effect, totally disconnected from his brothers.
 Each is therefore, in effect, in a different universe.
 The only aspects of his brothers, that lies within the event horizon of any one of the triplets, are their relativistic phantoms.

 From the point of view of the "stationary" triplet, the phantom clocks of his two brothers appear to be running at a different speed from his clock.
 Their clocks appear to be running slower when receding and faster when approaching.
-From the point of view of either one of the "travelling" triplets, the clock within the phantom of his "stationary" brother will appear to be running less faster or slower than the clock within the phantom of his "travelling" brother.
+From the point of view of either one of the "travelling" triplets, the clock within the phantom of his "stationary" brother will appear to be running less 'faster' or 'slower' than the clock within the phantom of his "travelling" brother.